mbwatson/canvas/README.md

 ## Hide Distribution Graphs
 `hide_distribution_graphs.py`

-Toggles on (or off) the Hide Distribution Graphs course setting for all courses in a hard-coded set of terms (given as term_ids)
+This script toggles on (or off) the Hide Distribution Graphs course setting for all courses in a hard-coded set of terms (given as term_ids)

 ## Update Notification Frequency for Observers
 `update_observer_notification_preferences.py`

-Currently this script changes observer notification preferences on every communication channel for every type of notification to "never" by hard-coding a course id.
+Currently this one changes observer notification preferences on every communication channel to "never" by hard-coding a course id.

+The script, takes a course (given by course_id), and builds a list of all observers enrolled in the course.
+Then for each observer, all communication channels are looped through, and every communication notification frequency is set to "never," but of course this can be changed (hard-coded) to set all to another setting

 #### Needs investigation